top of page

 4. Draw, paint, etc. on your artwork only!

 5. Bring your work home anytime you want.
-You are responsible for having it back next class day.
+You are responsible for having it back the next class day.

 6. Encourage your fellow classmates in a positive way